ysmood/nokit/readme.md

 - #### <a href="lib/kit.coffee?source#L746" target="_blank"><b>pad</b></a>

   String padding helper.
-It is use in the `kit.log`.
+It is used in the `kit.log`.

   - **<u>param</u>**: `str` { _Sting | Number_ }